zulip/zulip/templates/zerver/help/format-your-message-using-markdown.md

 highlighting language.
 In this configuration, one can use ````text` to display content without any syntax highlighting.

+Hovering over a Zulip code block reveals buttons to copy the code or open it in one of the organization's configured [custom code playgrounds](/help/add-a-custom-playground).

 ## LaTeX
 ~~~
 Inline: $$O(n^2)$$